bedops/bedops/docs/content/revision-history.rst

   * Increased megarow build ID length up to 2^18.

+  * Changed behavior of mapping to return mapped items in sort order provided in inputs.
+This follows up on `issue 198 <https://github.com/bedops/bedops/issues/198>`_.

 * :ref:`unstarch <unstarch>`

   * Changed behavior of :code:`--is-starch` option to always return a successful exit code of :code:`0` whether or not the input file is a Starch archive.
 It will now be up to the person running this option to test the 0 (false) or 1 (true) value printed to the standard output stream.
 This follows up on `issue 197 <https://github.com/bedops/bedops/issues/197>`_.